 Sylvia Hackett, SPHR

-Sylvia received a bachelor's degree in Business Administration from N.C.
-Wesleyan College and a Master's degree in Organizational Leadership and Change from Pfeiffer University.
+Sylvia has a bachelor’s degree in Business Administration and a master’s degree in Organizational Leadership and Change.

 Joel Ray, MSN, RN, NEA-BC